palant/pfp/README.md

 You can load this directory as a temporary extension in Firefox via `about:debugging` page.
 An already loaded extension will reload automatically on rebuild.
 If you want the directory to be updated automatically whenever you change any source files, you can use `gulp watch-firefox` instead.

-### Chrome and Opera
+### Chrome, Opera and Edge

 The following command will create a `build-chrome` directory:

     gulp build-chrome

-You can load this directory as an unpacked extension in Chrome or Opera.
+You can load this directory as an unpacked extension in Chrome, Opera or Edge.
 An already loaded extension will reload automatically on rebuild.
 If you want the directory to be updated automatically whenever you change any source files, you can use `gulp watch-chrome` instead.

 ### Web client